Three authorization systems for SharePoint Add-ins

 SharePoint plays the role of the resource server.

 Azure ACS plays the role of the authorization server when the low-trust authorization system is used.
-When the the high-trust system is used, the app itself (along with a digitial certificate) becomes the authorization server.
+When the the high-trust system is used, the add-in itself (along with a digitial certificate) becomes the authorization server.

 Access tokens are not sign-in tokens

-As described above, to access resources, an app has to request an access token from an OAuth authorization server that has previously been designated as a trusted security token issuer (STS) by the resource owner.
+As described above, to access resources, an add-in has to request an access token from an OAuth authorization server that has previously been designated as a trusted security token issuer (STS) by the resource owner.
 In contrast, the WS-Federation STS and the Security Assertion Markup Language (SAML) passive sign-in STS are primarily intended to issue sign-in tokens.
 In SharePoint, an OAuth STS is not used for issuing sign-in tokens, that is, they are not used as identity providers.
 So, you will not see an OAuth STS listed in the user sign-in page, the Authentication Provider section in Central Administration, or the people picker in SharePoint.

 SharePoint administrators can use Windows PowerShell commands to enable or disable an OAuth STS, similar to how they can enable or disable trusted login providers in SharePoint 2010.